-Rick Holter is KERA's Vice President of News.
+Rick Holter is KERA's vice president of news.
 He oversees news coverage on all of KERA's platforms – radio, digital and television.
-He returned to Dallas after six years at NPR, where he edited Weekend All Things Considered and Day to Day, and supervised the Digital News operation.
-Before that, Rick spent 15 years at The Dallas Morning News, after editing stints at what was then the St. Petersburg Times (now Tampa Bay Times) in Florida and the News and Observer in Raleigh, N.C.
+He returned to Dallas in 2012 after six years at NPR, where he edited the shows Weekend All Things Considered and Day to Day, and supervised the Digital News operation.
+Before that, Rick spent 15 years at The Dallas Morning News, after editing stints at what was then the St. Petersburg Times (now Tampa Bay Times) in Florida and the News & Observer in Raleigh, N.C.

 He’s collected honors including USC-Getty Arts Journalism Fellowships in 2005 and 2011, a National Headliners Award (2010), a NLGJA Award (2009) and numerous newspaper design awards.
 He also edited and designed a Pulitzer Prize-winning feature series (1992).
 A graduate of the University of Maryland, he grew up on a dairy farm in Middletown, Md.